Multi-Datacenter Architectures on Confluent Platform

 2+-Cluster Active-Active

-A 2+-cluster active-active architecture involves two or more fully-independent clusters, each running a separate Confluent cluster, where each cluster is a copy of the other.
-When one of the data centers fails, applications failover to the other cluster.
+A 2+-cluster active-active architecture involves two or more fully-independent Confluent Platform clusters, each a copy of the other.
+When one of the data centers fails, applications fail over to the other cluster.

-This architecture provides RPO>0 and RTO either >0 or near 0, depending on your overall architecture.
+This architecture provides RPO > 0 and RTO either > 0 or near 0, depending on your overall architecture.
 RPO is greater than 0 because cross-cluster replication is asynchronous.
-If the failure is irrecoverable, a small bit of data may be lost permanently.
-RTO can be very low because you have at least one cluster running at all times.
+If the failure is irrecoverable, a small amount of data can be lost.
+RTO can be low because you have at least one cluster running at all times.
 Your architecture must detect a failure and divert traffic upstream (such as through a load balancer or DNS) to the remaining active cluster.
 Applications must be duplicated and deployed in both fully-operational data centers in order to achieve an RTO close to 0.
-If your applications only run in one data center at a time, then the RTO will depend on the amount of time it takes to restart them in the surviving data center.
+If your applications only run in one datacenter at a time, then the RTO depends on the amount of time it takes to restart them in the surviving data center.

 When to use?